Could Hyperinflation Be Next For Venezuela?

 The implementation of 'Chavismo'

-Under Chavez, virtually all industry was nationalized, government welfare programs were dramatically expanded and price controls were widely imposed.
-This combination of policies undermined the viability of most non-oil businesses, accelerated the collapse of other domestic industries and caused a shift to almost total reliance on oil exports.
+Under Chavez, virtually all industry was nationalized, government welfare programs were dramatically expanded, and price controls were widely imposed.
+This combination of policies undermined the viability of most non-oil businesses, accelerated the collapse of other domestic industries, and caused a shift to almost total reliance on oil exports.
 An unintended (but not surprising) result of these actions was that Venezuela became desperately dependent on imports for virtually all staples.
 At the same time, mismanagement and underinvestment, combined with persistently low oil prices, crippled the national oil and gas company, PDVSA, which currently accounts for almost 95% of foreign currency earnings.

 The problems for the country's oil giant began with the election of Hugo Chavez in 1999.
-PDVSA had been managed by industry veteran Luis Giusti for the previous five years, and under his leadership the company was well run and its oil production soared.
+PDVSA had been managed by industry veteran Luis Giusti for the previous five years, and under his leadership, the company was well run, and its oil production soared.
 After Chavez took charge, production faltered and then plunged in the year following an unsuccessful April 2002 coup.
 In the aftermath, Chavez purged the national oil company of its professional management and, without regard for industry experience, installed his own loyalists.
 Output slowly recovered for a time, but when Chavez died in 2013 and was replaced by Maduro, production took another dive and is currently 20% less than it was in 1999, including a 10% drop just last year.

 PDVSA can't pay its bills

 The company is also cash flow negative and building up excessive debt.
-In 2017, PDVSA faces substantial debt repayments, but with government assistance it succeeded in repaying $2.2 billion of these liabilities in mid-April.
+In 2017, PDVSA faces substantial debt repayments, but with government assistance, it succeeded in repaying $2.2 billion of these liabilities in mid-April.
 However, an additional $3.5 billion falls due in October and November, when once again it is likely to need to rely on the government's reserves.
 Adding to its woes, global oil and natural gas prices have been significantly depressed since late 2014, slashing the company's revenue at the exact time when it is most needed.

 Plunge in oil revenue drags economy down

 As noted above, oil revenue accounts for almost 95% of Venezuela's foreign currency earnings.
 Part of this revenue is redistributed to the country's poor in the form of ambitious education and "health and poverty eradication" programs.
 The government also uses oil to expand the country's influence by doling it out free to friendly countries in the region (such as Cuba) in amounts equivalent to $8 billion annually.
-These commitments became even more problematic after the global financial crisis of 2008, when over the following three years the Chavez government effectively doubled public spending on social programs, construction and subsidies for state enterprises.
+These commitments became even more problematic after the global financial crisis of 2008, when over the following three years, the Chavez government effectively doubled public spending on social programs, construction, and subsidies for state enterprises.

 International Monetary Fund estimates indicate that Venezuela's broad fiscal deficit had widened to 10% of gross domestic product (GDP) by 2009.
 Despite a quick and vibrant recovery in crude markets from 2009 through 2011, the deficit continued to deteriorate, reaching 15% of GDP in 2013.